How to Become an Aircraft Mechanic (FAA A&P)

 • You’ve passed all three FAA tests (written, oral, and practical)

-After three years as a certified A&P, you can apply for Inspection Authorization (IA) basically your ticket to higher pay and more responsibility.
+After three years as a certified A&P, you can apply for Inspection Authorization (IA), which the page notes can mean higher pay and more responsibility.

 Skills That Make You Great at This